rvmn/Pleccer/README.md

 Slic3r is licensed under the GNU Affero General Public License, version 3.
 Slic3r was created by Alessandro Ranellucci with the help of many other contributors.

 The GNU Affero General Public License, version 3 ensures that if you use any part of this software in any way (even behind a web server), your software must be released under the same license.

-The networking plugin is based on non-free libraries.
-It is optional to Pleccer and provides extended functionalities for users.